 Whether you’re running a website or using social media, images are crucial.
 They provide a visual representation of your brand and its offerings, catching the eyes of prospective customers.
 However, if a website uses poor image quality or its pages take too long to load because the image files are too big, some consumers will be turned off immediately.
 Conversely, quality images that load quickly can strengthen a brand’s reputation.

 To maintain high image quality without impacting page load time, your business may need to resize and compress large photos.
-Here’s how to compress images using various tools.
+In this guide, you’ll learn how to compress a photo, including how to compress a JPEG.

 One alternative to shooting, editing and compressing your own images is using stock images, but the problem with stock photography is that it can hurt your brand if misused.
 Learn the best ways to use stock photos for your business to ensure success.